NicholasToon/NSG-NP/README.md

 Lastly, we shall observe RDP traffic using the filter **tcp.port == 3389**.
 As you can see, Remote Desktop Protocol traffic is continuous because I have a live stream from my computer to the VM.
 Therefore, the traffic will continue to persist until the RDP is stopped.

+---
+## After Thoughts

+While there was no troubleshooting to be done, obeservations such as these are vital towards my future develpoment in IT.
+Thank you for your time.

+To see me install Active Directory using Azure click [here](https://github.com/NicholasToon/Installing-On-premises-Active-Directory-within-Azure-VMs)